plaintextaccounting/plaintextaccounting/README.md

 # The plaintextaccounting.org website

-This is the source for [plaintextaccounting.org](http://plaintextaccounting.org), an information portal/overview site for Plain Text Accounting and related tools: Ledger, hledger, beancount, etc.
+This is the source for [plaintextaccounting.org](https://plaintextaccounting.org), an information portal and community hub for Plain Text Accounting and related tools: Ledger, hledger, beancount, etc.

+The site's repo is https://github.com/plaintextaccounting/plaintextaccounting.
+The site is markdown pages with double-bracket wiki links, rendered by [Pandoc].
-Since 2023-11, source files are in the src/ folder and output files and assets are the out/ folder, and content formerly in the github wiki has been merged into the static site.
+Source files are in the src/ folder, output files and assets are the out/ folder.

-The src/ folder is intended to be somewhat compatible with Obsidian, for efficient/rich local editing and viewing; this is driving the current file names/"slugs", eg.
+The source files are intended to be somewhat compatible with Obsidian, for efficient local editing and viewing.

-## Old

-*2023-11 Old, needs update:*

-Since 2022-01, there is also a companion wiki: https://wiki.plaintextaccounting.org.
-(The wiki is hosted on Github and its urls are not finalised, but `https://wiki.plaintextaccounting.org[/PAGE]` will always redirect to the right place.)
+The site is rendered by Cloudflare Pages.
+Changes merged in the master branch will appear at plaintextaccounting.org within 2-3 minutes.

 ## Contributing

-### Construction and rendering

-The site is mainly one big markdown page, plus a few more.
-These are rendered by [Pandoc]
-(chosen originally for its power and dependability, to minimise layout troubleshooting time).

-### Hosting and deployment

-The site's repo is https://github.com/plaintextaccounting/plaintextaccounting.
-Since 2022-01, the site is rendered by Cloudflare Pages.
-Changes merged in the master branch appear at plaintextaccounting.org within 2-3 minutes.

-### Where to discuss / give feedback

-The site is managed via
+Maintenance is led by Simon Michael; all help is welcome!
+You can:

+- drop in to the [#plaintextaccounting chat room](https://plaintextaccounting.org/#newsdiscussion) on Matrix.org and suggest changes
+  (there is also an older `#plaintextaccounting` IRC channel on Libera.chat)
+- or log in with a Github account, then use the Edit / New Page buttons at top right
+- or `git clone https://github.com/plaintextaccounting/plaintextaccounting.wiki.git`, make changes, and send a PR or push
-- the Github issue tracker
+- or discuss issues in the [Github issue tracker](https://github.com/plaintextaccounting/plaintextaccounting/issues).
-- and the `#plaintextaccounting:matrix.org` room on Matrix, or the bridged `#plaintextaccounting` channel on Libera.chat.
-Site-related questions or discussion are welcome here.

 ### How to make a change through the web